What Is Glutaraldehyde and How Is It Used?

 How Can You Lower Excessive Exposure Levels?

-If your levels of glutaraldehyde exceed PELs, actions to reduce employee exposure include: *
+If your levels of glutaraldehyde exceed PELs, actions to increase glutaraldehyde safety include: *

 - Use engineering controls, work practices and personal protective equipment.